datalayer/jupyter-ui/jep/README.md

 For implementation-oriented JEPs, this section should focus on how other Jupyter developers should think about the change, and give examples of its concrete impact.
 For policy JEPs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.
 ```

-The following defines key concepts used in today frontend landscape:
+The following defines key concepts used in today frontend landscape that we want to take into consideration in this JEP:

 - Vanilla JavaScript is not enough to create rich user interface in a efficient way.
 It is the closest layer to the DOM, giving the most control, but lacks higher level abstractions.
 - [jQuery](https://jquery.com) is a framework that has been extensively used to ease the developer experience. jQuery is used by the [Jupyter Notebook](https://github.com/jupyter/notebook) and historically by [JupyterHub](https://gitter.im/jupyterhub/jupyterhub).
-- jQuery is now being overruled by solutions like [React.js](https://reactjs.org), [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev)..., which we can be called as "advanced frameworks" that simply and empower the JavaScript developer.
-Each of these "advanced toolkits" do not ship usable widgets and just provide advanced primitives like a virtual-DOM for render, refresh, local state...
-In the React.js case, the developer can create widgets from scratchof choose an existing toolkit like [Material-UI](https://mui.com), [Chakra-UI](https://chakra-ui.com).
+- jQuery is now being overruled by solutions like [React.js](https://reactjs.org), [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev)..., which we can be called as `advanced frameworks` that simplify and empower the JavaScript developer.
+Each of these `advanced frameworks` do not ship usable widgets and provide advanced primitives like a virtual-DOM to render, refresh, manage local state...
+In the React.js case, the developer can create widgets from scratch or choose an existing toolkit like e.g. [Material-UI](https://mui.com), [Chakra-UI](https://chakra-ui.com).
-- [JupyterLab Lumino](https://github.com/jupyterlab/lumino) is a framework close to the DOM that is used to create the JupyterLab user interface.
+- [JupyterLab Lumino](https://github.com/jupyterlab/lumino) is a framework close to the DOM, supporting extensions, that is maintained and used by JupyterLab to create its own user interface.
 Outside of JupyterLab, its usage is limited and it may miss features available in other solutions like virtual-DOM.
 It is important to note that Lumino can embed React.js components, but that a React.js application can not reuse Lumino widgets.
 This means that Lumino can not be used by React.js developers.
 This is also true for any Vue.js, Svelte... developers who can not reuse Lumino widgets.
 - [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) "is a suite of different technologies allowing you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in your web apps" (quote from Mozilla developer).
 - A `Reactive UI` is not available today in Jupyter and can be defined as ... (see https://en.wikipedia.org/wiki/Reactive_user_interface, better defintion?).
 The best known example of such a UI is [ObservableHQ](https://observablehq.com).
 - A `global state` is not provided by the "advanced framework".
 React.js developers usually have to choose from existing solutions like [Redux](https://redux.js.org), [Mobx](https://mobx.js.org).
 For Vue.js, [Vuex](https://vuex.vuejs.org) is an option.
 - `Collaborative`:...
 - `Local-first` UI: ...

-Actually, the usage of those technologies at Jupyter is:
+The current usage of those technologies at Jupyter is:

 - Notebook: Relies on jQuery.
 - JupyterLab: Relies on Lumino, potentially with React.js underneath.